 - Super Mario Bros.:

 - Birdo was described in the manual of her first appearance as "wanting to be called Birdetta" and "wanting to be a girl".
-Later appearances have hinted that she has since had "the operation".
+Later appearances still call her "Birdo", but generally treat her as female.

 - Dept. Heaven:

 - Lethal Joke Character Eater from Blaze Union has two personalities, one of which is male.
 Eater is AFAB, but when the male half is in control, he is treated by all other characters and by the game system itself (which has different unit formations based on gender) as a man who just so happens to be running around in the girly clothes his other personality put on in the morning.

 - Gloria Union has Kyra, who identifies (and is treated by the game's system itself) as intergender.